cville/conduct/README.md

 This policy is licensed under the Creative Commons Zero license.
 It is public domain, no credit and no open licensing of your version is required.

-It was forked on Sep 23, 2014, from the example policy from the [http://geekfeminism.wikia.com/wiki/Conference_anti-harassment_policy](Geek Feminism wiki), created by the Ada Initiative and other volunteers.
+It was forked on Sep 23, 2014, from the example policy from the [Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment_policy), created by the Ada Initiative and other volunteers.